Timeline of Wisconsin Women’s Suffrage

 1913

-• January: Alpha Suffrage Club founded in Chicago.
+• January: The Alpha Suffrage Club is founded in Chicago.
 Created by Ida B. Wells and Belle Squire, it is believed to be the first suffrage club for African American women.
 Newspaper: Alpha Suffrage Record.

-• Alice Paul, chair of the Congressional Committee of NAWSA, creates the Congressional Union for Woman Suffrage.
+• Alice Paul, chair of the Congressional Committee of NAWSA, creates the Congressional Union (CU) for Woman Suffrage.
+The CU presses political parties to espouse women’s suffrage in their platforms.
+Later that year, NAWSA cuts ties with the CU.
+The CU would become Alice Paul’s National Woman’s Party (NWP) in 1916-17.

 1914

-• December: Annual convention held.
+• December: The annual convention is held.

 1915

-• Carrie Chapman Catt becomes NAWSA president.
+• At the annual NAWSA convention, Carrie Chapman Catt becomes NAWSA president.

 1916